transceptor-technology/dutycalls.me.docs/docs/email/email-address.md

 The only thing left to do, is sending an email!

+!!! warning
-> **Important:** You should store this email address in a secure location.
+    You should store this email address in a secure location.
 It is important to keep your credentials confidential to protect your account.